xcbhx/Herd-Immunity-Simulation/ReadMe.md

 _You'll find some of the smaller, individual stretch challenges contained with the comments of the code on the logger class.
 Other stretch challenges include:_

-1. Extending functionality so that we can test the spread of multiple viruses through a given population at the same time.
+1. Extending the functionality so that we can **test the spread of multiple viruses through a given population** at the same time.
 (Difficulty Level: Hard)
-1. Create a visualization of the simulation.
+1. **Create a visualization of the simulation**.
 You can do this with Pygame.
 Create a number of sprites equal to the the number of people in your simulation.

    - Show their status as color: `Red = infected`, `Blue = uninfected`, `Green = vaccinated`, `black = deceased`.
    - If you try this challenge you can change the interaction system to measure infections between sprites that collide.
    - You could also display this as a static image.

-1. Graph the visualization using matplotlib.
+1. **Graph the visualization using `matplotlib`**.
 This is a library used to draw graphs and charts.
 You could use it to graph the results of the finished simulation.
-1. Using a different calculation for figuring infections such as: Mask compliance percentage, incubation time etc. These are okay to apply with the follow notes:
+1. Use an **alternative calculation for figuring infections**, like: mask compliance percentage, incubation time, etc. Consider the following when applying:

    - The project must be done on time.
    - Running the simulation must still work the same.
 If there are any new required parameters these must be fully documented.